-The Property has value as open space by providing a natural and scenic viewshed for the public.
-Scenic views of Lake Almanor and adjoining public and privately-owned lands are available from the Property, as are views of Lassen Peak, the Caribou Wilderness and Lassen Volcanic National Park.
-The Property affords publicly-important scenery and open space, especially as viewed from State Highway 36.
+Lake Almanor and the Property have value as open space by providing a natural and scenic viewshed for the public.
+Scenic views of Lake Almanor, and adjoining public and privately owned lands are available from the Property.
+The Property itself affords publicly-important scenery and open space, especially as viewed from State Highway 89.